Elgg/Elgg/docs/guides/themes.rst

  * elements/chrome.css: This file has some miscellaneous look-and-feel classes.
  * elements/components.css: This file contains many “css objects” that are used all over the site: media block, list, gallery, table, owner block, system messages, river, tags, photo, and comments.
  * elements/forms.css: This file determines what your forms and input elements will look like.
- * elements/icons.css: Contains styles for the sprite icons and avatars used on your site.
+ * elements/icons.css: Contains styles for the icons and avatars used on your site.
  * elements/layout.css: Determines what your page layout will look like: sidebars, page wrapper, main body, header, footer, etc.
  * elements/modules.css: Lots of content in Elgg is displayed in boxes with a title and a content body.
 We called these modules.
 There are a few kinds: info, aside, featured, dropdown, popup, widget.
 Widget styles are included in this file too, since they are a subset of modules.
  * elements/navigation.css: This file determines what all your menus will look like.